artemnikitin/devicefarm-ci-tool/README.md

 ```

 ##### TODO
-1. Code cleanup
-2. Fix issues
+1. Fix issues
-3. Alternative ways to authenticate in AWS
+2. Alternative ways to authenticate in AWS